PIGWEB-EU/FAIR-guidelines/README.md

 Some templates and instructions might explicitly refer to FAIR as a guideline to hold on to.
-In any case, it is useful to consider how you will ensure that your data is Findable, Accessible, Interoperable and Re-usable, if any conditions impose restrictions and how to deal with them. **Error!
-Reference source not found.** shows which aspects of the FAIR principles should somehow come back in a DMP.
+In any case, it is useful to consider how you will ensure that your data is Findable, Accessible, Interoperable and Reusable, if any conditions impose restrictions and how to deal with them. *Figure 8‑1* shows which aspects of the FAIR principles should somehow come back in a DMP.

 <img src="./media/image35.png"
 style="width:6.03478in;height:2.66903in" />